CodeLikeAGirl18/compSys-e2019-pub/material/190916_basic_instructions/exercises.md

 * BOH 3.11 (page 233)

 ### More compilation quirks
 `a_sum.c` is a simple function calculating five times the sum of a `0` terminated list of `long`s using pointer arithmetic.
-Using `gcc` this is translated into the assembler code in `a_sum.s`.
-Locate the non-control statements of `a_sum.c` (lines 4, 5, 7, 8 and 9) in `a_sum.s`.
+Using `x86prime`, this is translated into x86prime assembly code in `a_sum.prime`.
+* Locate the non-control statements of `a_sum.c` (lines 4, 5, 7, 8 and 9) in `a_sum.prime`.
 For each, what differs from the expected translation and try to consider why?

+Remember that:
-Remember that input registers are `%rdi`, `%rsi`, etc. and output is `%rax` only.
+  - function parameter registers are `%rdi`, `%rsi`, and so on (BOH p.
+216).
+  - return value register is `%rax` (BOH p.
+216).
+  - in x86prime, %r11 is the return address register.

+Note: for now, please ignore lines 3-4 and 15-16 of `a_sum.prime`, as these instructions relate to the stack pointer, which we will save for later.